 Wherefore this solemn visit of the Lord to His house full of imagery and corruption?
 Wherefore this unwonted glory?
 Alas! the reason was but too soon evident.
 Then the glory of the Lord departed from the threshold of the house and mounted up above the cherubim.
 The temple is void; the glory has departed from it!
-In vain the cherubim of gold stretched forth their wings over a forsaken mercy-seat, and over a broken law&#8212; He who, till within a while filled that throne of glory, had quitted it.
+In vain the cherubim of gold stretched forth their wings over a forsaken mercy-seat, and over a broken law -- He who, till within a while filled that throne of glory, had quitted it.
 Nebuchadnezzar might take possession of the temple as of a corpse.
 The God of heaven had entrusted him with a kingdom.
-The glory of the Lord had forsaken His throne upon the earth. &#8220;Then did the cherubims lift up their wings, and the wheels beside them; and the glory of the God of Israel was over them above.
-And the glory of the Lord went up from the midst of the city, and stood upon the mountain which is on the east side of the city,&#8221; @Ezekiel 11: 22, 23.
+The glory of the Lord had forsaken His throne upon the earth.
+"Then did the cherubims lift up their wings, and the wheels beside them; and the glory of the God of Israel was over them above.
+And the glory of the Lord went up from the midst of the city, and stood upon the mountain which is on the east side of the city," @Ezekiel 11: 22, 23.

-The Lord had quitted Jerusalem*;* the throne on earth was given to the Gentiles.
+The Lord had quitted Jerusalem; the throne on earth was given to the Gentiles.
 Has the Lord returned to Jerusalem to hold His throne in subjection to that of a Persian or a Greek?
 We have seen that, whatever may have been His compassion for His people, His presence has not returned to fill with His glory the new building.
 If God is not there, what meaning

 {265}